Takeno/mtg-policy-changes/ipg.md

 If a player violates the Magic Tournament Rules in a way that is not covered by one of the infractions listed below, the judge should explain the appropriate procedure to the player, but not issue a penalty.
 Continued or willful disregard of these rules may require further investigation.

 A second or subsequent Warning for a Tournament Error offense in the same category is upgraded to a Game Loss.
-For multi-day tournaments, the penalty count for these infractions resets between cuts.
+For multi-day tournaments, the penalty count for these infractions resets between days.